id2359/monitor/README.md

    to be registered in CLIPS.
 I've registered some date manipulation functions mainly.)

 5) The output is stored as both rebol data and clips facts as well as summarised in the stdout.

+*Design*

+The monitor can pick up arbritrary external programs or functions in retrievers:

+a CLIPS initial of fact (need xyx)   causes the system to look for a python registered function of "get_xyz" OR and external program get-xyz.
+Results are limited to floats at the moment ( temperature , chance of rain were were initially added.
+I'll fix up other types later.